nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 Logos is one of the best investments I have ever made.
 It has been an incredible resource for my own growth, learning, seminary studies, and ministry.

 This post is written for those who have already decided they want to get into Logos.
-If you’re still on the fence, consider reading [why you should buy Logos](https://www.nickstapleton.me/Why-You-Should-Buy-Logos-9/).
+If you’re still on the fence, read [why you should buy Logos](https://www.nickstapleton.me/Why-You-Should-Buy-Logos-9/).

 My journey with Logos began with several questions such as: